eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The following example shows a `balanced` global cycle that is triggered during a [global mark cycle](vgclog_examples.md#balanced-global-mark-gc-cycle).

-The start of the GMP work processing subincrement of the global mark cycle, which runs concurrently with application threads, is recorded using the `<concurrent-start>` element.
+The start of the GMP work processing subincrement of the global mark cycle, which runs concurrently with application threads, is recorded by using the `<concurrent-start>` element.

 ```xml
 <concurrent-start id="2009" type="GMP work packet processing" contextid="2003" timestamp="2021-03-05T12:16:43.109">